-- To use the same filter you specified when configuring authentication settings, choose Same as Base Filter. - To retrieve administrative user entries based on attribute value, enter the attribute name, a comparison operator, and the attribute value you want to use as a filter, enclosed in parentheses.
+- To use the same filter you specified when configuring authentication settings, check the check box of Same as Base Filter. - To retrieve administrative user entries based on attribute value, enter the attribute name, a comparison operator, and the attribute value you want to use as a filter, enclosed in parentheses.
 For example, if all network administrators have a manager attribute which has an attribute value of shell, you can set a base filter of (manager=shell).